jrsoftware/issrc/README.md

 automatically pick them up and code-sign the generated executable files.

 Note: These repository secrets are only _used_ in the Continuous Integration, and will _not_ be included in the build artifacts.
-Meaning: You do not have to worry that the InnoSetup compiler that is produced by the Continuous Integration will automatically use your code-signing certificate _on its own_ to produce code-signed installers.

 <!-- Link references -->
 [CONTRIBUTING.md]: <CONTRIBUTING.md>